MAGMA: Inference and Prediction with Multi-Task Gaussian Processes: Inference

 \paragraph{E step} ~

-For the sake of simplicity, we assume in that section that for all $i,j, \ \ti = \mathbf{t}_j = \Ut$, i.e. the individuals are observed on a common grid of timestamps.
-The E-step then consists in computing the hyper-posterior distribution of $\mu_0(\Ut)$.

-\begin{theopargself} \begin{proposition}[] Assume the hyper-parameters $\hat{\Theta}$ known from initialisation or estimated from a previous M step.
+For the sake of simplicity, we assume in that section that $ \forall i,j \in \I, \ \ti = \mathbf{t}_j = \Ut$, i.e. the individuals are observed on a common grid of timestamps.
+We provide a generalisation of the following proposition in \Cref{sec:prediction} (\Cref{prop:post_mu}), where the result holds for uncommon grids.
+The E step then consists in computing the hyper-posterior distribution of $\mu_0(\Ut)$. \begin{proposition} Assume the hyper-parameters $\hat{\Theta}$ known from initialisation or estimated from a previous M step.
 The hyper-posterior distribution of $\mu_0$ remains Gaussian:

 with \begin{itemize}

 \item $\Khat^{\Ut} = \paren{ { \Kthetahat^{\Ut}}^{-1} + \sumi {\Psiihat^{\Ut}}^{-1}}^{-1},$ \item $\mhat(\Ut) = \Khat^{\Ut} \paren{ { \Kthetahat^{\Ut}}^{-1} m_0\paren{\Ut} + \sumi { \Psiihat^{\Ut}}^{-1} \yi }.$ \end{itemize}